pytest-dev/pytest-iam/doc/tutorial.rst

 ~~~~~~~~~~~

 Before your application can authenticate against the IAM server, it must register and give provide details
 such as the allowed redirection URIs.
-To achieve this you can use the :class:`~canaille.core.models.Client`
+To achieve this you can use the :class:`~canaille.oidc.models.Client`
-model:
+model.
+Let us suppose your application have a ``/authorize`` endpoint for the authorization code - token exchange:

 .. code:: python